rbsvd/Customer-Segmentation-and-Recommendation-System/README.md

 * Target marketing strategies to **loyal and high-value segments**.
 * Improve **sales and customer retention** through data-driven suggestions.

-The combination of **data preprocessing, EDA, clustering, recommendation modeling, and interactive visualization** provides a **complete, end-to-end solution** that can be extended to real-time deployment or deep learning enhancements.
+The combination of **data preprocessing, EDA, clustering, recommendation modeling, and interactive visualization** provides a **complete, end-to-end solution** that can be extended to **real-time deployment, deep learning models, and advanced business analytics**.